jeckt/trainer/README.rst

 #.
 (DONE) Add documentation using Sphinx and upload to readthedocs.org
 #.
 (DONE) Use git for source control and upload to github
 #.
-Create setup.py and allow users to install trainer as a command line tool
+Enable support for bulk add and delete of programming exercises

    #.
+Refactor the exercises out of the trainer class
+   #.
+Investigate using Python pickling to store exercises instead of txt
+   #.
+Provide out to text for visual inspection?
+   #.
+Add ids to exercises to enable easier adding/removing

+#.
 Enable support for generating lists with total estimate time it will take to complete
 #.
 Enable a spec to be added each programming exercises that provides exercise details
+#.
+Create setup.py and allow users to install trainer as a command line tool
 #.
 Enable support for multiple lists for better management.
 #.
 Enable support of python unittest to be use to validate programming exercises
 #.
 Enable support to log time it took for each programming exercises